- What are roles?

 How to enable and set up roles

 To use role-based prices, you need to switch on roles for your site.
 This can only be done by users who have the permission to manage roles.
 To give this permission, go to Settings > Administration > Permission sets, open the Modules and actions of the relevant permission set, scroll down to Settings and tick the Manage roles box.

 Now head to Settings > Sales and finance > Roles and enable roles for your site.
 You can then see and manage the list of roles in that same view.

 NB!
 Once roles are enabled, each site user must be assigned to a role.
 Therefore, the first time you switch on roles for your site, all existing users will be assigned to a default placeholder role.
 You can simply delete the placeholder role once you’ve assigned all your team members to correct roles.

 Click on the New button to add a new role.
-This takes you to the role modify view, where you can name the role, define selling prices for it, and add users to that role.
+This takes you to the role modify view, where you can name the role, define default selling prices for it, and add users to that role.
 You can later return to this modify view at any point by simply clicking on the role name in the role list.

-If the price of the service varies depending on the nature of the project or if you do business in several currencies, you can set up multiple price lists for your site.
-Once price lists are set up, you can return to Roles to define each role’s selling price for each price list.
+If the price of the service varies depending on the nature of the project or if you do business in several currencies, you can also set up multiple price lists for your site.
+Once price lists are set up, you can return to Roles to define each role’s default selling price for each price list.